-Ambitions Deliverable Priorities for Year 1 Measures - We will have the right capacity and capability in place across Wales to consistently respond immediately to life-threatening / emergency situations We will increase and balance response capacity and capability across urban and rural areas of Wales Maintain closure of relief gap and implement transition plan, increasing by up to 294 WTE subject to funding Continue to work with rural areas to improve red response times Take forward year 2 actions of our volunteering strategy Improve internal use of resources to increase capacity available to respond implement roster changes Consider appropriate and achievable reductions in PPLHs Reduce roster abstractions due to sickness absence through implementation of robust action plan Amber 1 response times - reduce Red 8 minute performance - improve Red 8/9/10 in rural areas - improve WTE's in post against establishment Efficiency measures 72 FTE efficiency gain from rerostering Reduction in PPLH Sickness absence levels - reduce.
-Target to be set Utilisation measures - reduce to target Clinicians attending scene will have access to the right training, equipment and information to allow them to assess and treat patients and effectively meet their clinical needs and resources (information, equipment and technology) Grow and embed use of APPs within the organisation Additional 50 APPs to commence training (subject to funding) Existing APPs to do independent prescribing training (subject to funding) Agree case for longer term growth in APPs Develop and grow our response to mental health patients Pilot use of mental health practitioners in response cars Work in partnership with HEIW on developing a faculty of emergency mental health practice Deliver and implement the Clinician/Therapist Falls & Frailty Response across Wales, seeking collaborative programmes/ services through partnerships and alliances with external stakeholders Complete implementation of the full TerraPACE electronic patient care system (ePCR).
-Including de-commissioning of DigiPens Deliver Year 2 Benefits of ePCR FBC Develop optimising conveyance improvement plan Pilot or extend use of video / phone consultation Enhancing our provision of analgesia across our EMS and volunteers See and treat rates - increase Conveyance rates Proportion of incidents attended by APPs / other advanced or specialist practitioners - increase Conveyance from deployment of specific resource: mental health; Falls reduce Improved clinical practice / outcome review enabled by EPCR - to be determined Patients who ring 999 but who don't have a life threatening or emergency need receive the appropriate level of care and access to the most appropriate pathway 24/7 We will work with partners to increase number of seamless 24/7 referral pathways as alternatives to ED conveyance and improve hospital handover Work with partners to develop other referral pathways, using linked data, including aim to roll out national respiratory pathway in all health boards - individual health board plans Scope opportunities for and benefits of eReferral mechanisms for frontline patient facing clinicians Undertake evaluation of Mental Health Practitioners in CSD Determine key improvements and opportunities for collaboration following the introduction of the Older Persons Framework Supporting the urgent primary care and same day emergency care centres Work with partners to significantly reduce handover delays Embed preferred technical platform to access senior clinical support (subject to announcement from Welsh Government on provider 2021/22 Q4) Numbers referred or conveyed to alternative pathways - increase Conveyance to ED Handover lost hours The quality and safety of the service will be world class and provide an excellent patient experience We will take steps to continuously improve the safety and quality of the service and provide an improved patient experience Implement a CHARU model to improve clinical outcomes, ROSC rates and response times Develop a clinical indicator plan Deliver new Mental Health and Dementia Plan Assess and evaluate system wide improvements following the introduction of the Falls & Frailty Framework including the Falls & Frailty Response Model ROSC rate - increase to benchmark 65% of red calls responded to within 8 minutes 95% target for non-ROSC clinical indicators (7) NRIs/adverse patient events - reduce
+Ambitions Deliverable Priorities for Year 1 Measures È. We will have the right capacity and capability in place across Wales to consistently respond immediately to life- threatening / emergency situations We will increase and balance response capacity and capability across urban and rural areas of Wales Maintain closure of relief gap and implement transition plan, increasing by up to 294 WTE subject to funding Continue to work with rural areas to improve red response times Take forward year 2 actions of our volunteering strategy Improve internal use of resources to increase capacity available to respond implement roster changes Consider appropriate and achievable reductions in PPLHs Reduce roster abstractions due to sickness absence through implementation of robust action plan Amber 1 response times - reduce Red 8 minute performance - improve Red 8/9/10 in rural areas - improve WTE's in post against establishment Efficiency measures 72 FTE efficiency gain from re- rostering Reduction in PPLH Sickness absence levels - reduce.
+Target to be set Utilisation measures - reduce to target Clinicians attending scene will have access to the right training, equipment and information to allow them to assess and treat patients and effectively meet their clinical needs We will increase skill levels and resources (information, equipment and technology) available to clinicians on scene to allow them to most effectively assess and treat patients Grow and embed use of APPs within the organisation Additional 50 APPs to commence training (subject to funding) Existing APPs to do independent prescribing training (subject to funding) Agree case for longer term growth in APPs Develop and grow our response to mental health patients Pilot use of mental health practitioners in response cars Work in partnership with HEIW on developing a faculty of emergency mental health practice Deliver and implement the Clinician/Therapist Falls & Frailty Response across Wales, seeking collaborative programmes/ services through partnerships and alliances with external stakeholders Complete implementation of the full TerraPACE electronic patient care system (ePCR).
+Including de-commissioning of DigiPens Deliver Year 2 Benefits of ePCR FBC Develop optimising conveyance improvement plan Pilot or extend use of video / phone consultation See and treat rates - increase Conveyance rates Proportion of incidents attended by APPs / other advanced or specialist practitioners - increase Conveyance from deployment of specific resource : mental health; Falls reduce Improved clinical practice / outcome review enabled by EPCR - to be determined Patients who ring 999 but who don't have a life threatening or emergency need receive the appropriate level of care and access to the most appropriate pathway 24/7 We will work with partners to increase number of seamless 24/7 referral pathways as alternatives to ED conveyance and improve hospital handover · · · Numbers referred or conveyed to alternative pathways - increase Conveyance to ED Handover lost hours The quality and safety of the service will be world class and provide an excellent patient experience We will take steps to continuously improve the safety and quality of the service and provide an improved patient experience Implement a CHARU model to improve clinical outcomes, ROSC rates and response times Deliver new Mental Health and Dementia Plan Assess and evaluate system wide improvements following the introduction of the Falls & Frailty Framework including the Falls & Frailty Response Model ROSC rate - increase to benchmark 65% of red calls responded to within 8 minutes 95% target for non-ROSC clinical indicators (7) NRIs/adverse patient events - reduce